10 Feb 1989

 Coached by Northern Irishman Gary Lough – the man who also guides four-time Olympic champion Mo Farah – he placed eighth on his marathon debut in Rotterdam, recording 2:10:46 in April.
 Enjoying a major breakthrough on the track by winning 10,000m silver at the 2018 European Championships in Berlin, later that season he also destroyed his 5000m PB to record 13:04.91 in Brussels.

-With his focus now on the road, in only his second marathon Bashir set a Belgian record of 2:07:03 to place sixth in the 2019 London Marathon and wipe more than three-and-a-half minutes from his previous PB.
+With his focus now on the road, in only his second marathon, Bashir set a Belgian record of 2:07:03 to place sixth in the 2019 London Marathon.
+In his next marathon he then lowered his national record to 2:06:14 when placing fifth in the 2019 Chicago Marathon

 Did You Know?